 Institute Activities and Advances

-Several NICHD organizational units support and conduct research on bacterial vaginosis (BV) and the diseases and conditions that are affected by it, including HIV/AIDS.
+Several NICHD organizational units support and conduct research on BV and the diseases and conditions that are affected by it, including HIV/AIDS.
 In addition, the NICHD conducts research on areas relevant to BV such as infertility and contraception.
 A summary of some of these efforts follows.

 Research supported by the NICHD's Pregnancy & Perinatology Branch (PPB) has included studies of BV in pregnant women.
-Several of these studies have been conducted by researchers in the Maternal-Fetal Medicine Units (MFMU) Network, and scientists from the Division of Epidemiology, Statistics and Prevention Research.
+Several of these studies have been conducted by researchers in the Maternal-Fetal Medicine Units (MFMU) Network, and scientists from the Division of Intramural Population Health Research.
 A major focus of the Network's research has been on the ability of antibiotics, including clindamycin and metronidazole, to prevent preterm birth in pregnant women who test positive for BV but have no symptoms.
 Other research supported by the NICHD has included studies to identify maternal markers for predicting the likelihood of preterm delivery in pregnant women with BV.

 The NICHD's Maternal and Pediatric Infectious Disease Branch (MPIDB) supports and conducts both domestic and international research into the epidemiology, natural history, pathogenesis, transmission, treatment, and prevention of HIV infection and its complications in infants, children, adolescents, pregnant women, mothers, women of childbearing age, and the family unit as a whole.
 These research areas are relevant to BV because BV increases a woman's likelihood of acquiring HIV/AIDS and passing HIV/AIDS on to a partner.
 In addition, because BV increases a woman's likelihood of acquiring HIV/AIDS, her fetus is at increased risk.